The goal of this exercise is to join together the

 You can solve this by using the timers available in a

-CoProcessFunction to eventually clear any unmatched state that is being kept.
+CoProcessFunction to eventually expire and clear any unmatched state that is being kept.

 For this exercise you will work with two data streams, one with